Nerogar/OneTrainer/docs/Contributing.md

 general project structure and vision.
 Please also take a look at the [project structure documentation](ProjectStructure.md).
 For smaller changes or fixes, this is not needed.

-If you need some ideas on what to add, [here](ThingsToAdd.md) is a regularly updated list on features that would be nice, but aren't implemented yet.